 Thank you all for listening to Mr. Kin Ping Chu's American Dream story.
 And our deepest gratitude for taking the time to attend Mr. Kin Ping Chu's last farewell.
 8/23/2019.

-To send flowers to the family or plant a tree in memory of Kin Chu, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Kin Chu, please visit our Tree Store